kovvalsky/prove_SICK_NL/README.md

 ```
 % loading the prover with alpino (or npn_robbert) trees
 $ swipl -f prolog/main.pl  SICK_NL/sen.pl  SICK_NL/parses/alpino.pl  WNProlog/wn.pl
 % This can be run only in the beginning, to set the global parameters: the part of the dataset, language flag, lexical annotation file, and theorem proving parameters
 ?- parList([parts([train]), lang(nl), anno_json('SICK_NL/anno/alpino.json'), complete_tree, allInt, aall, wn_ant, wn_sim, wn_der, constchck]).
-% Run LangPro in the graphical mode with aligned terms (if the prove is found, it is most probably done with aligned terms as this mode is tested first for efficiency reasons.)
 ```
 Or run the prolog goals directly from the terminal:
 ```